clarklindev/microservices-stephengrider-with-node-and-react/README.md

 #### Reminder...
 - reminder in auth/src/models/users.ts
-- we have a similar case where we create 3 interfaces in the model
+- we have a similar case where we create 3 interfaces in the `users` model
   - UserAttrs
     - an interface that describes the properties required to create a new User